The 10 Biggest Mistakes in Crisis Communications

-By Jonathan Bernstein
+By Jonathan Bernstein, President, Bernstein Crisis Management

 - Only Start Work on a Potential Crisis Situation after It’s Public.
 This is closely related to item 1, of course.
 Even if you have decided you won’t play ostrich, you can still foster your developing crisis by deciding not to do any advance preparation.
 Before the situation becomes public, you still have some proactive options available.
 You could, for example, thrash out and even test some planned key messages, but that would probably mean that you will communicate promptly and credibly when the crisis breaks publicly, and you don’t want to do that, do you?
-So, in order to allow your crisis to gain a strong foothold in the public’s mind, make sure you address all issues from a defensive posture — something much easier to do when you don’t plan ahead.
+So, to allow your crisis to gain a strong foothold in the public’s mind, make sure you address all issues from a defensive posture — something much easier to do when you don’t plan ahead.
 Shoot from the hip, and give off the cuff, unrehearsed remarks.

 - I’m proud that my business is ISO 9000 certified.

 - The rate went down 10 basis points.

 - We ask that you submit exculpatory evidence to the grand jury.

 - The material has less than 0.65 ppm benzene as measured by the TCLP.

 To the average member of the public, and to most of the media who serve them other than specialists in a particular subject, the general reaction to such statements is “HUH?”

 - Don’t Listen to Your Stakeholders.
 Make sure that all your decisions are based on your best thinking alone.
 After all, how would feedback from your clients/customers, employees, referral sources, investors, industry leaders or other stakeholders be at all useful to determining how to communicate with them?